chadsansing/critical-web-literacy-curriculum/contribution-guidelines.md

 *What other platforms and channels should we consider for communications and what protocols should we develop for them?*
 ##Decision-making
 Whenever possible, we will make decisions by consensus via email or online meetings.
+Consensus will be the default and the desired decison-making process.
+Decisions made on individual pieces of work will be made by the people developing them.

 However, sometimes we'll have decisions to make between several desirable and viable options and there will be no clear consensus on how to proceed.
 Likewise, we may face situations in which there are no ideal solutions.
 For example, scheduling meetings may prove difficult at times given how spread out we are across the world.
 At times like those, it will be helpful for us all to have a decision-making process on which we all agree.

 At the Mozilla Foundation, we use something called **DARCI** to help with situations like those described above.
+You can learn more about the framework [here](http://www.stproject.org/wp-content/uploads/2014/11/darci-accountability-grid.pdf).
 In a DARCI scheme
 - One person serves as **D** and makes **decisions** when there is no clear consensus on what to do next.
 - One person serves as **A** and is **accountable** for moving the project ahead and supporting all contributors in their work.
 - Several people serve as **R** and are **responsible** for the work of the project, like contributors to this project.